SmallSharpToolsOpenSource/ADNActivityCollection/README.md

 returning application should handle that interaction if any customization is wanted, but there may not be any necessary actions.

-Included within this project (open the Workspace) there example ADN Client which works with the ADN Activities application.
+Included within this project (open the Workspace) there is an example ADN Client which works with the ADN Activities application.
 It can even be used with the Simulator to show how the interaction works between a calling application and a client.
 The Return URL Scheme is used to complete the activity as intended.